Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 The 10-point tariff reduction improves French wine competitiveness significantly — Champagne and Bordeaux now face 10% Section 122 plus MFN wine duties instead of the old 20% + MFN.
 However, Australian and Chilean wines still enter duty-free under FTAs, maintaining a structural advantage.
 Airbus aircraft and aerospace components should be classified under specific HTS codes — civil aircraft often carry 0% MFN, making the 10% Section 122 the only layer.
 Pharmaceuticals enter at 0% MFN.
 For LVMH, Hermes, and Chanel luxury goods, first-sale valuation can reduce the dutiable value when buying through distributors.
 Cognac and spirits face 10% Section 122 plus specific MFN duties.
 The Section 122 tariff expires ~July 24, 2026 — plan inventory accordingly.

-How US Tariffs on France Work
+How Are US Tariffs on France Imports Calculated?

 To calculate the total duty on a specific import from France, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare France rates with other countries to evaluate sourcing alternatives.